 Vaccinations are recommended for Cambodia.
-It is best practise to check with your doctor in regard to vaccinations pre-trip.
-According to the CDC site, both Hepatitis A, as well as Typhoid are advised.
+It is best practice to check with your doctor in regard to vaccinations pre-trip.
+According to the CDC site, both Hepatitis A and Typhoid jabs are advised.

 A passport and visa is required for most visitors to Cambodia.
-You will need to ensure that your passport is valid for at least six (6) months from the expiry date and that it has blank pages available.
+You will need to ensure that your passport is valid for at least six (6) months from your departure date and that it has blank pages available.
 You will also need to provide 1 recent passport-sized photo.

-The best time to visit Cambodia really depends on your style of travel.
+The best time for visiting Cambodia really depends on your style of travel.

-If you wish to travel when the weather is at its best, then we recommend you organize your trip for November to March.
+If your main goal is to relax in Cambodia while the weather is at its best, then we recommend you organize your trip for November to March.
 Be aware though that you will be scrambling for space in the hordes of tourists as you will be travelling through Cambodia during their high season.

 If you want to see Cambodia all green and lush, then we recommend you book a trip in their shoulder season, which is from July to August.
 You should know though, that you will also most likely have some rainy days on the trip during these months.

 Lastly, if you wish to explore the temples and other attractions without the crowds squashing you, then we recommend a trip between April to June or September till October.
 You will need to cope with the weather though!
 April and May are their hottest months and it gets HOT, whilst September and October are their wettest months.

 Do make sure that you buy bottled water to quench your thirst.
 Most hotels will supply you with a free bottle of water a day.
 We also prefer brushing our teeth with bottled water.
 Be careful about water, ice & fresh produce in the restaurants as well.